streamchaser/streamchaser/README.md

 `docker-compose exec backend python3 cli.py <command> <parameter>`

 List of commands:
+* `fetch-jsongz` Downloads the files that contains all media we iterate over
-* `add-providers` - Adds/updates providers on your existing media
+* `add-data` - Adds/updates the data on the existing media from the DB
 * `cleanup-genres` - Fixes genres with spaces for the frontend
-* `fetch-media` - Fetches trending media and adds to DB
+* `fetch-media` - Runs `fetch-jsongz` and fetches media from TMDB and adds to the DB
 * `full-setup` - The complete setup
 * `index-meilisearch` - Forces meilisearch to re-index
 * `remove-all-media` - Empties postgres for media